lu-cs-sde/IntraJSCAM2021/REUSABILITY.md

 ```
 **IntraJ** will print, for each `CFGRoot`, a warning starting with the `NRCFG` identifier.

-## Use the results of an existing analysis to write a new one
+## Use the results of existing analyses to write a new one
 It is possible to reuse results and attributes defined in other analyses to create a new one.

 For example, we can modify the previous analysis and count the number of `VarAccess` that might be bull